-Bi-Tonal: A bi-tonal image uses only black and white.
+Bitonal: A bitonal image uses only black and white.

-BMP: A Windows file format for storing bit map images.
+BMP: A Windows file format for storing bitmap images.

-Bookmark: A link to a Web site or page previously visited.
+Bookmark: A stored link to a Web site or page previously visited.

 Boolean Search: Boolean Searches use the logical operators "and", "or" and "not" to include or exclude terms from a search.
+See Natural Language Search.